AlvaroGS7/DevOpsLearning/Azure/concepts/concepts.md

 One of Azure's notable features is its strong focus on security, with measures such as Azure Active Directory, Azure Security Center, and Azure Key Vault.
 Moreover, Azure follows a pay-as-you-go model, allowing businesses to optimize costs.

-This scalability and cost-effectiveness make Azure an attractive choice for organizations of all sizes, empowering them to scale infrastructure, increase efficiency, and drive digital transformation.
+This scalability and cost-effectiveness make Azure an attractive choice for organizations of all sizes, empowering them to scale infrastructure, increase efficiency, and drive digital transformation.<br><br>

 # Most Common Concepts
 In this section, I'll explain some of the most common concepts in Azure Cloud, to understand its key components and functionalities.
 These concepts serve as building blocks for creating and managing your cloud resources efficiently.